Science is empirical, open, evolving and objective, but is religion the opposite?

 ‘Its treatment of work is consistently negative, focussing almost entirely on its pathologies – alienation, exploitation and inequality.
 It underestimates the high levels of job satisfaction which empirical research has consistently identified.
 It de-emphasises the enormous value for individual people and for society as a whole, in the way of increased standards of living and enhanced quality of life work provides.
 It neglects for the most part to inform students about the oppressive direction of labour of all sorts of socialist societies, or to keep them in mind of the multiple benefits of a free competitive labour market.
 It treats the need for economic incentives with contempt.’

-Feminism – Sociology is not value free because it is biased against women
+Feminism – Sociology is biased against women

 Feminists are critical of the ‘value-free’ scientific claims of ‘malestream’ Sociology, arguing that it is at best sex blind and at worst sexist, serving as an ideological justification for the subordination of women.
 Anne Oakley (1974) claims that ‘Sociology reduces women to a side issue from the start.’
 While Sociology claims to put forward a detached and impartial view of reality, in fact it presents the perspective of men.